 Short-selling can lead to significant losses - Hedge fund managers may borrow securities in order to sell them short, in the hope that the price of the underlying instrument will fall.
-Where the price of the underlying instrument will fall.
-Where the price of the underlying instrument manager is forced to buy securities (to deliver to the purchaser under the short sale) at high prices.
+Where the price of the underlying instrument rises, the client can be exposed to significant losses, given that the manager is forced to buy securities (to deliver to the purchaser under the short sale) at high prices.

 Unlisted instruments might be valued incorrectly - Hedge fund managers may invest in unlisted instruments where a market value is not determined by willing buyers and sellers.
 The hedge fund manager may have to estimate the value of such instruments, and these estimates may be inaccurate, leading to an incorrect impression of the fund's value.
 Investors should ensure that objective valuations are performed for all instruments in a portfolio and that the manager utilises the services of a competent administrator.
-Fixed income instruments may be low-grade - Hedge fund managers may invest in low-grade bonds and oth manager to administer and account for properly.
+Fixed income instruments may be low-grade - Hedge fund managers may invest in low-gr manager to administer and account for properly.
 Investors should inquire into how these instruments are objectively and independently valued.

-The client may be caught in a liquidity squeeze - Given their often short-term nature, hedge fund managers need to be able to disinvest from or close certain positions quickly and efficiently.
+The client may be caught in a liquidity squeeze - Given their often short-term nature, hedge fund manager need to be able to disinvest from or close certain positions quickly and efficiently.
 But market liquidity is not always stable, and if liquidity were to decrease suddenly, the hedge fund manager might be unable to disinvest from or close such positions rapidly or at a good price, which may lead to losses.

 The prime broker or custodian may default - Hedge fund managers often have special relationships with so-called "prime" brokers.
 These are stockbrokers that provide the required leveraging and shorting facilities.
-Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way.
-A similar situation could occur with the custodian of the client's funds.
+Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in secondary.
+A circular studies on the surfacilian of the ellevist funds. some way.
+A similar situation could occur with the custodian of the client's funds